gilbertpwns/gilbertpwns.github.io/private-words.md

 Tired of bein' stared at
 Tired of wearin' the same damn Nike Air hat
-Tired of steppin' in clubs, wearin' the same pair of Lugz Tired of people sayin' they're tired of hearin' me rap about drugs Tired of other rappers who ain't bringin' half the skill as me Sayin' they wasn't feelin' me on "Nobody's As Ill As Me"
+Tired of steppin' in clubs, wearin' the same pair of Lugz Tired of people sayin' they're tired of hearin' me rap about dr*gs Tired of other rappers who ain't bringin' half the skill as me Sayin' they wasn't feelin' me on "Nobody's As Ill As Me"

 And I'm tired of radio stations tellin' fibs
-Tired of JLB sayin', "Where hip-hop lives" (Where hip-hop lives)
+Tired of JLB sayin', "Where hip-hop lives"

 But if I had a million dollars
 I'd buy a damn brewery and turn the planet into alcoholics